spookyahell/pndjson-spec/README.md

 All serialized data MUST use the UTF8 encoding.
 And the output (when saved to a file) must be saved with Byte Order Mark, namely UTF-8-BOM (`utf-8-sig` in python).

-Every JSON text that is a valid JSON object or list must be folowed by two (2) newline characters.<br/>
+Every JSON text that is a valid JSON object or list must be followed by two (2) newline characters.<br/>
-The existance of one empty line marks the ending of one JSON text and — unless EOF occurs — the beginnging of a new one.
+The existance of one empty line marks the ending of one JSON text and — unless EOF occurs — the beginnging of a new one.<br/>

-After the empty line (the two new line characters) it MAY be allowed to add a title soley BEFORE the JSON text to give it a title/caption, this IS NOT required to be part of a parser and/or application that produces files in PNDjson format, but could be a disired advanced functionality.
+After the empty line (the two new line characters) it MAY be allowed to add a title soley BEFORE the JSON text to give it a title/caption, this IS NOT required to be part of a parser and/or application that produces files in PNDjson format, but could be a disired advanced functionality.<br/>
+Any caption MUST only include UTF-8 compatible characters.<br/>
+It SHOULD not exceed a length of 50 and MAY not exceed a maximum length of 100 chars.

 ### 3.2 Parsing